Research groups

 - Computational Cognitive Neuroscience Lab (O'Reilly Lab)

-I am a postdoc in the Computational Cognitive Neuroscience (CCN) lab, headed by Jill O'Reilly.
+I am a postdoc in the Computational Cognitive Neuroscience (CCN) lab, headed by Jill O'Reilly, and a Tutor for Statistics on the undergraduate psychology degree.

 I also have a strong interest in the use of large, pre-existing datasets to enhance mental health treatments and care.
-I worked part-time on a collaboration with researchers at Yale to further investigate the association between exercise and mental health.
+I worked part-time on a collaboration with researchers at Yale, and industry partners, to further investigate the association between exercise and mental health.

 Recent publications